 10 fun untranslatable words

-There are roughly 6.500 languages in the world.
+Roughly 6.500 languages are spoken in the world today.
 They help us communicate and share our emotions, opinions or ideas.
 However, the cultural, grammatical and semantical differences between them often make some words or ideas get lost in translation.

-Let's take a closer look to some untranslatable words from all over the world.
+Let's take a closer look at some untranslatable words from all over the world.

-(1) Samar (سمر) – Have you ever found yourself staying up late after the sun has gone down and enjoying your conversations with friends?
+(1) Samar (سمر) – Have you ever found yourself staying up late and enjoying deep conversations with friends?
 That's what samar is all about.
-The word is derived from the Hebrew name Shamar which means 'to preserve' or 'to guard'.
+The word is derived from the Hebrew name Shamar which means “to preserve” or “to guard”.

-(2) Culaccino - We all know these lightly-colored marks, typically in the shape of rings that are caused by the bottoms of cold glasses, hot plates or mugs on a wooden table.
+(2) Culaccino - We all know these lightly-colored marks in the shape of rings that are usually caused by placing cold glasses, hot plates or mugs on a wooden table.
 Well, Italian has a word for them.
-The fun part is that the 'culaccino' is derived from the Italian word 'culo' (buttock) as these marks are caused by the bottoms of the glasses.
+“Culaccino” is derived from the Italian word “culo” (buttock) as these marks are caused by the bottoms of the glasses.

-(3) Ailyak – Ailyak is a beautiful Bulgarian term describing a 'take it easy' attitude.
-It's something like the art of doing everything calmly and without pressure, while enjoying the experience.
+(3) Ailyak – Ailyak is a beautiful Bulgarian term that describes the art of doing everything calmly and without pressure, while enjoying the experience.
 Mindfulness at its best.

-(4) Ré nao (热闹) – The Chinese word ré nao is usually translated as ‘lively’ or ‘bustling'.
-It usually refers to a fun, lively place that has such a powerful vibe that makes everyone want to be there.
+(4) Ré nao (热闹) – The Chinese word ré nao is translated as “lively” or “bustling”.
+It usually refers to a fun and lively place that has such a powerful vibe that makes everyone want to be there.

-(5) Arbejdsglæde – This Danish word can be translated as ‘job joy’, ‘job satisfaction’ or ‘happiness at work.’
-It basically describes the sense of happiness, fulfilment, and satisfaction you get from having a great job.
+(5) Arbejdsglæde – This Danish word can be translated as “job joy”, “job satisfaction” or “happiness at work”.
+It basically describes the sense of happiness, fulfilment, and satisfaction, when a person has a great job.

 (6) Dépaysement – Dépaysement (French) is a feeling of restlessness that comes up when one is away from their home country.
 It is often accompanied by a culture shock and the sense that one doesn't belong.